 Wearing a face mask.
-All staff and Pre-K-12 students must wear a face mask at all times while in a District building or on school grounds.
+All staff and Pre-K-12 students must wear a face mask at all times while in a District building.
 Medical documentation must be on file if a student is unable to tolerate a mask.

 Frequent hand washing with soap and water; hand sanitizing when soap and water are not available

 Staying home when you do not feel well.
 Parents/guardians must complete a health evaluation including temperature measurement on their child(ren) prior to coming to school each day or attending a school function including athletics.

 Disinfecting high-touch surfaces regularly to include doorknobs, light switches, counters, keyboards and phones

 Not sharing food, drinks, cups and utensils

 If your child has tested positive for COVID19 or has been directly exposed to someone diagnosed to COVID19:

 If you have questions or want more information about COVID-19, please visit the Cuyahoga County Board of Health website at www. ccbh.net/covid-19-school-guidance or call them Monday-Friday between 8:30 a.m. and 4:30 p.m. at 216-201-2000.